affilpm/parle-agre-soda/README.md

-This is my minor projects i created using only html and css.
+This is my first minor projects i created using only html and css.